 Instead of always questioning everything, even stuff that doesn’t matter, just put your head down and do something.

-Because, whether you question it or not, without action, there’s no outcome at all: So you might as well act instead of ask.
+Because, whether you question things or not, without action, there’s no outcome at all: So you might as well act instead of ask.